Law Reader Memorandum

 A MEMORANDUM ON THE CONCEPT OF READING LAW UNDER AN ATTORNEY’S SUPERVISION

-Much has been said about the glamour of the Law Reader Program as an alternative to law school in newspaper articles like "Despite Opposition, More Learn Law Like Lincoln Did," or "Like Thomas Jefferson, Some Skipped Law School."
-Given the changes in our society and in our legal system since the days of Jefferson and Lincoln, not enough has been said about the very special situation that is required for the Law Reader Program to properly prepare persons to practice law in Virginia.
+Much has been said about the glamour of the Law Reader Program as an alternative to law school in newspaper articles like "Despite Opposition, More Learn Law Like Lincoln Did," or "Like Thomas Jefferson, Some Skipped Law School.”
+Given the changes in our society and in our legal system since the days of Jefferson and Lincoln, not enough has been said about the very special circumstances that are required for the Law Reader Program to properly prepare persons to practice law in Virginia.

 The study confirms the Board of Bar Examiners' belief that reading law under the supervision of an attorney is not an equivalent alternative to law school for most people who want to practice law.
 Rather, it is an alternative that should be carefully elected by those few students who understand the limits of the program and who are able and willing to work within them.